 Daily Reminders of the Gospel

-Posted on January 6, 2017 by Graeme Wilson in Victory Call
+Posted on November 8, 2023 by Elizabeth Welte in Victory Call

 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures… (1 Corinthians 15:3-4 ESV)

 Why did Paul label the Gospel as of first importance?
 What relevance does that have for 21st century believers?
-Once a person is regenerated, born-again, saved, redeemed what relevance does the Gospel have in everyday life?
+Once a person is regenerated, born-again, saved, and redeemed, what relevance does the Gospel have in everyday life?

 In a culture in which entitlement is more the norm than the exception, it is a valuable reminder that we did not get what we deserve (hell), and we did get what we don’t deserve (heaven).
 To keep life in proper perspective, we need daily reminders of what Christ accomplished on the cross on our behalf:

 I deserve death, but You gave me life.
 John 5:24

 I deserve hell, but You gave me heaven.
 John 14:1-3

 I deserve bondage, but You gave me freedom.
 Galatians 5:1